awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

    sudo snap connect aws-iot-greengrass:system-observe
    ```

-1. To access specific resources that your Lambda functions need, you might connect to additional interfaces\.
+1. To access specific resources that your Lambda functions need, you can connect to additional interfaces\.

    Run the following command to get the list of AWS IoT Greengrass snap supported interfaces: